MrGrasss/TeleBlitz-BestTelebot/README.md

     - MassDM: The message.txt that is used for this tool is in HTML format, so if you want bold text for example you use
       <b>#text</b> and for an image you can just add an <a href=#Image link>.</a> to display this image and only add a
       dot or anything as text else it won't show up :)

+    - MassDM (Copy): This is the same as the mass forwarded except instead of forwarding we copy the given message and send it as a dm instead of a forward instantly.

     - Mass Forwarder: Like MassDM but uses a forwarded message instead.
 After 3 flags in a row the message that your using is 99% flagged so change it, flagged tokens can still be used in other functions and will be saved in